In the guide

 For the purpose of this guide only, and for the purpose of highlighting the difference between 'food' and 'novel food', food is defined as:

-- food and food ingredients that come from plants, animals and other sources, have been produced by traditional growing, raising or propagating methods, and have a history of safe consumption by humans in the European Union (EU) before 15 May 1997
+- food and food ingredients that come from plants, animals and other sources, have been produced by traditional growing, raising or propagating methods, and have a history of safe consumption by humans in the EU or the UK before 15 May 1997

-By contrast, a novel food is any food or food ingredient that has not been eaten to a significant degree by people within the EU prior to 15 May 1997, and also fits into one of the following categories:
+By contrast, a novel food is any food or food ingredient that has not been eaten to a significant degree by people within the EU or the UK prior to 15 May 1997, and also fits into one of the following categories: